lonnieezell/forum-example/_docs/users.md

 Only after that we can remove the user from the database.

 Removing related images automatically is not yet supported via model event.
+It's implemented only by `accounts:delete` command.